notch8/kramdown_parse_test/oma_template_spec.md

         All sections and appendixes, except "Scope" and "Introduction", are normative, unless they are explicitly indicated to be informative.

     2. ### Definitions
-      *[document]: an official paper that an official paper that gives information about something or that is used as proof of something.
+      *[document]: an official paper that an official paper that gives information about something or that is used as proof of something [document](http://kramdown.gettalong.org).

         Kindly consult [OMADICT][] for more definitions used in this document.